There are lots of options available for you to listen to Classic Christianity teaching by Bob George via the website and

 Payment is easy through the PayPal portal and you may also use a credit card too.
-PayPal is free and easy to setup for anyone wanting to make a purchase, and provides options for credit card transactions.
+PayPal is free and easy to set-up for anyone wanting to make a purchase, and also provides the options for credit card transactions.

 After completing a purchase of any MP3 file, you will be provided with a receipt with the download link.
 And also, you will receive automatic emails from PayPal and another email receipt from the ecommerce website (make sure the ecommerce receipt email did not go to your spam folder) with the download link, which is located at the bottom of the email.
 Simply click the link in the email to download the file(s).
 Download the file(s) to your computer first, not your cell phone.
 See below for step by step information.

 Note: All media delivered in this manner is copyrighted.
 The downloadable media may not be distributed or reproduced without prior written permission directly from Bob George Ministries.

 - The files are in Zip (compressed) format.
 When making a purchase, in addition to your PayPal confirmation receipt, you will be sent an additional automated email with a link at the bottom of the email to the downloadable file.
 You will be able to download this file a maximum of three times.

 - We recommend using your computer (PC or Mac) with a solid Internet connection, (instead of your portable device) to download each of the Zip files being purchased.
 Note that these Zip files are many megabytes in size (and have numerous lessons included in each file), so give it some time once you begin the download process to have it completely saved on your computer.
 A high speed Internet connection is recommend as the best way to proceed with the downloads.
 Note where your downloads are saved (typically in the downloads folder, though you may have set yours to a different folder or even the desktop) on your local computer.